+The new budget for the 2028 Games is not expected to be ready for months.
+Los Angeles sought concessions for waiting four years which includes the IOC advancing USD 180 million to the local organizing committee due to the longer planning period and funding towards developing youth sports.
 The IOC also agreed to waive USD 50 million in fees, contribute up to USD 2 billion of its broadcast and sponsorship revenues to the Games, and channel any of its profits from the Olympics back to Los Angeles.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)